Mike Ming: Fallin Administration

-On January 6, 2011, Republican Governor-elect Mary Fallin announced that she had selected Ming to serve as her Oklahoma Secretary of Energy.
+On January 5, 2011, Republican Governor-elect Mary Fallin announced that she had selected Ming to serve as her Oklahoma Secretary of Energy.
 Ming was sworn in on January 10, 2011.
+He resigned on May 8, 2013, to join General Electric's Global Research Technology Center in Oklahoma City.

 Personal life

 Ming lives with his wife Diane in Edmond, Oklahoma.